 LEGOLAND theme parks are different from Disney or Six Flags, because they’re shamelessly geared toward small children.
 In fact, if your kids are 10 or older and they enjoy thrill rides more than anything else at an amusement park, you’d probably better skip LEGOLAND resorts altogether.
 With that being said, if you’ve got little ones (2-10 years old), this is the park for you.
 And you’re going to want all of the LEGOLAND deals to keep this vacation on track.

-The cost, though!
+But back to that cost, though!
 Depending on whether you’re at LEGOLAND Florida in Winterhaven, LEGOLAND New York in Goshen, or LEGOLAND California in Carlsbad, tickets can range from $75 -$100 for one person for one day.
 To make it more affordable, here are some tips to help you do LEGOLAND theme parks on your current budget.
 Here’s everything we know about LEGOLAND discount tickets, LEGOLAND on a budget, and how to save money at LEGOLAND.

-1. LEGOLAND deals can be found when you buy a Go Los Angeles or Go San Diego Card and save up to 50% on LEGOLAND California tickets.
+1. LEGOLAND deals can be found when you buy a Go Los Angeles or Go San Diego Card—saveup to 50% on LEGOLAND California tickets.

 A Go Los Angeles card will get you into way more than just LEGOLAND California.
 It’ll cover admission to Knott’s Berry Farm, Universal Studios, Six Flags, and more.